Colorado shooting victims: Store staffers, cop, photographer | WTOP

 “I’m so thankful he could walk me down the aisle last summer,” added Mahoney, who is the news director at a California public radio station.

+She told NPR in an interview that aired Wednesday that the pandemic had almost forced her to reschedule the wedding, which she and her husband decided to hold in a small backyard ceremony with their families.

+Erika Mahoney said her father had tried to hold back his tears “in big life moments for me, like when he took me to the airport for college, but really, it’s just his softness shining through,” she said.
+“I admire my dad so much, and that’s why I picked that photo, because I’m looking up at him.”

-She also posted that she’s pregnant and knows her father “wants me to be strong for his granddaughter.”
+She also tweeted that she’s pregnant and knows her father “wants me to be strong for his granddaughter.”

-The longtime King Soopers employee loved to watch the University of Colorado marching band perform in a kickoff celebration called the Pearl Street Stampede on Friday nights before home football games on the Boulder campus, band director Matt Dockendorf told The Denver Post.
+Erika Mahoney said her father was shopping at Kings Sooper when he was killed.
+As news of his death became public, she said, friends texted her that he was like a father to them as well.

+“One death trickles to so many people and to an entire community and beyond,” she said.
+“In this case, 10 lives were lost, and I think about my daughter and that my dad will never be able to hold her, but I know on some level, he will be there and he was so excited — and I’m going to tell her that he loves her so much.”

 ERIC TALLEY